d-language-server/dls/README.md

 If the client supports dynamic registration of the `workspace/didChangeWatchedFiles` method, then the server will automatically register file watching.
 If the client doesn't support dynamic registration however, the client-side extension will need to manually do it.
 The server needs to know at least when `dub.selections.json` files change to properly provide completion support.
-If `dub.json` and `dub.sdl` are also watched, `dub.selections.json` will automatically be regenerated and then it will be used for completion support.
+If `dub.json` and `dub.sdl` are also watched, `dub.selections.json` can be regenerated on demand.
-Watching `*.ini` allows DLS to monitor D-Scanner config files, even if the name is changed in the config and isn't precisly `dscanner.ini`.
+Watching `*.ini` allows DLS to monitor D-Scanner config files, even if the name is changed in the config and isn't `dscanner.ini`.

 ## Custom messages

-The LSP defines messages with methods starting in `$/` to be implementation dependant.
-DLS uses `$/dls` as a prefix for custom messages.
+Since the LSP defines messages with methods starting in `$/` to be implementation dependant, DLS uses `$/dls` as a prefix for custom messages.

 |Message                                |Type        |Parameters            |Description                                                                |
 |---------------------------------------|------------|----------------------|---------------------------------------------------------------------------|